tenglina/tenglina/README.md

 At university, I was a research assistant at The Secure and Intelligent Things Lab, and working on the security of Autonomous Vehicles.
 I explored various methods of generating Adversarial Examples using DNNs, that fool state-of-the-art object detection models including those part of the YOLO family, in Autonomous driving scenarios.

-My previous experience also included working with United Airlines to develop a Machine Learning Quality Assurance web app, which used CNNs to score the quality of aircraft (accuracy 98%) automatically instead of Quality Engineers manually sifting through 1000s of images.
+My previous experience also includes working with United Airlines to develop a Machine Learning Quality Assurance web app, which used CNNs to score the quality of aircraft (accuracy 98%) automatically instead of Quality Engineers manually sifting through 1000s of images.
 The web app also helped the quality team automatically monitor the live sentiments of customers on X (then Twitter) using sentiment analysis

 I love learning and experimenting, so here you will find all my hobby projects!
 I like to delve deep into things, so you will see some deep dives into common algorithms like Principal Component Analysis, code to visualize CNNs, and even some Assembly programming!